danielsobrado/jenkins-poc/README.md

 ## Notes
 * The `Jenkinsfile` contains a pipeline that checks out code from the Mercurial server, installs dependencies, lints the code, and sends an email notification if there are any linting errors.
-* The pipeline assumes that the Mercurial server is running on `localhost:8000` and that the email server is running on `localhost:1025`.
+* The pipeline assumes that the Mercurial server is running on `localhost:8888` and that the email server is running on `localhost:1025`.
-* The docker-compose.yml file starts two containers: one for Jenkins and one for a local email server (MailHog).
+* The docker-compose.yml file starts three containers: one for Jenkins, one for a local email server (MailHog) and one to serve a mercurial repo.
-* The Mercurial server can be set up using TortoiseHg on Windows or in a WSL2 environment.